nanlovescan/nansheng.github.io/_pages/about.md

 - I received my dual Bachelor's degree in Physics and Chemistry with highest honors from the University of Chinese Academy of Sciences, where I worked with Prof. [Tao Xiang](http://txiang-iphy.cn) and Prof. [Qiang Shi](http://159.226.64.165/web/qshi/prof.).

 # Recent news
-- I will be defending my PhD in theoretical chemistry at the University of Chicago entitled "Multiscale Methods for Quantum Many-Body Systems" on 08/15/23!
+- I successfully defended my PhD in theoretical chemistry at the University of Chicago entitled "Multiscale Methods for Quantum Many-Body Systems" on 08/15/23!
 - The paper [Low-Rank Green's Function Representations Applied to Dynamical Mean-Field Theory](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.107.245123) appears in PRB (06/13/23)!
 - I gave a talk at the Student Computational Math Seminar, the Ohio State University on the topic of [Introduction to Computational Quantum Physics](/files/talks/Talk_OSU_04_19_23.pdf) (04/21/23)!
 - I will be joining Stanford University as a graduate student in Computational and Mathematical Engineering this fall (04/11/23)!